2017 Key Dates

 Lynn Beedle receives the inaugural CTBUH Lifetime Achievement Award in 2002

-The four regional winners present their projects during the free Awards Symposium held in November at the Illinois Institute of Technology campus in Chicago.
-Following the presentations, the Jury deliberates and selects the overall Best Tall Building Worldwide.
-All awards are conferred at the annual Ceremony & Dinner, which follows the Symposium and is held in Mies van der Rohe’s landmark S.R.
-Crown Hall.
-This gala dinner is attended by 300 of the tall building industry’s leaders from around the world.
+The Finalists present their projects during Stage 2 of the judging process at the two-day Chicago Conference held in May.
+Following the presentations, the Jury deliberates and selects the winners in each category.
+The winners are announced and awards conferred at the Ceremony & Dinner, which concludes the two-day event.
+This gala dinner is attended by leaders in the tall building industry from around the world.

 The judging responsibilities are as follows:

 - CTBUH Board of Trustees: Responsible for selecting both Lifetime Achievement winners, the 10 Year Award winner, and any CTBUH Fellows for that year.
-The Trustees are also responsible for designating a “Global Icon” winner, which may or may not be at the Main Jury’s suggestion (Global Icon winners are rare – only one has been issued to date: the Burj Khalifa in 2010).
+The Trustees are also responsible for possibly designating a “Global Icon” winner, which may or may not be at the Main Jury’s suggestion (Global Icon winners are rare – only one has been issued to date: the Burj Khalifa in 2010).

 Ole Scheeren and Tiang Wah Eng accept the 2014 Urban Habitat Award for The Interlace, Singapore, from 2014 Awards Jury Chair, Jeanne Gang

-Winners: CTBUH Expectations
+Winners and Finalists: CTBUH Expectations

-- Winners are expected to attend the annual Awards Ceremony & Dinner in November to collect their awards and give short acceptance speeches.
+- Winners and Finalists are expected to attend the annual Awards Ceremony & Dinner at the close of the Chicago Conference, and in the event that the project is named a Winner, collect the awards and give a short acceptance speech.

 - Occasionally, winners may be invited to sit on the Awards Jury the following year.